VishalPallagani/LLMsforPlanningLab-AAAI24/README.md

 ## Lab Schedule

----

-### 🕒 Introduction and Overview [10 mins]
+- [ ] **Introduction and Overview [10 mins]**
   - A brief introduction to the lab objectives and what participants can expect to learn.

----

-### 🕒 Brief Overview of Symbolic Planners and Plan Validators [10 mins]
+- [ ] **Brief Overview of Symbolic Planners and Plan Validators [10 mins]**
   - Exploring the basics of symbolic planning in AI and the role of plan validators.

----

-### 🕒 Deep-Dive into LLMs [15 mins]
+- [ ] **Deep-Dive into LLMs [15 mins]**
   - An in-depth look at Large Language Models, their evolution, and significance in AI.

----

-### 🕒 Overview of LLMs in Planning [10 mins]
+- [ ] **Overview of LLMs in Planning [10 mins]**
   - Discussing the integration of LLMs in planning processes and their impact.

----

-### 🕒 Plansformer [30 mins]
+- [ ] **Plansformer [30 mins]**
-- **Overview:** Introduction to the Plansformer model.
+  - Overview: Introduction to the Plansformer model.
-- **Hands-on Session:** Interactive session with practical exercises.
+  - Hands-on Session: Interactive session with practical exercises.

----

-### 🕒 Neuro-Symbolic Approaches - SOFAI Architecture [15 mins]
+- [ ] **Neuro-Symbolic Approaches - SOFAI Architecture [15 mins]**
   - Exploring the synergy between neural networks and symbolic AI in the SOFAI architecture.

----

-### 🕒 Summary and Q/A [15 mins]
+- [ ] **Summary and Q/A [15 mins]**
   - Wrapping up the session with a summary and a Q&A session for attendees to engage with the speakers.

----

 ##  Prerequisites
 Participants are expected to have a basic understanding of: